 Mattress concerns; stores: consolidation key in ’98

-Mattress merchants have a lot on their minds heading into the new year.
+Mattress merchants have a lot on their minds when heading into the new year.

-Bedding retailers from all channels report that industry consolidation will continue as the most pressing issue throughout 1998, although vendor relations, product distribution and advertising strategies will remain significant challenges.
+Bedding and full size futon mattress retailers from all channels report that industry consolidation will continue as the most pressing issue throughout 1998, although vendor relations, product distribution and advertising strategies will remain significant challenges.

 Dan Murphy, bedding buyer for Little Canada, Minn.-based Slumberland, echoed the thoughts of many retailers: "The issues aren't really different than they have been, but they are more intense now."

-Gerry Borreggine, president of West Berlin, N.J.-based 40 Winks, agreed that certain challenges are intensifying because of industry consolidation and competition.
-MATTRESS GIANT GOING EVERYWHERE FOR SHARE
+Gerry Borreggine, president of West Berlin, N.J.-based 40 Winks, agreed that certain challenges are intensifying because of industry consolidation and competition, see guide: MATTRESS GIANT GOING EVERYWHERE FOR SHARE

-"The biggest change is the consolidation that is occurring in the industry at the retail, manufacturing and supplier levels," he explained.
+"The biggest change is the consolidation that is occurring in the industry at the retailers, manufacturers and suppliers levels," he explained.
 "The bedding industry has been a rather localized, regionalized business up until this time; now it is taking more of a national posture."

 For example, retailers predict the full impact of Heilig-Meyers' strategy to expand its bedding business will be felt in 1998.
 (The nation's largest furniture retailer intends to build its bedding business within its furniture stores through Internet sales and by expanding its Mattress Discounters stores through acquisitions of regional sleep shops.)

-Apart from Heilig-Meyers, an increasing number of retailers are exploring ways to maximize their bedding business through telephone and Internet sales, most notably the New York-area regional powerhouse, Full Futon Mattress.
+Apart from Heilig-Meyers, an increasing number of retailers are exploring ways to maximize their bedding business through telephone and Internet sales, and the most notably one is the New York-area regional powerhouse.

-Meanwhile, strong regional sleep shop chains such as Mattress Giant and Sleep Train continue to grow, putting pressure on the smaller chains and independent furniture dealers.
+Meanwhile, strong regional sleep and full futon shop chains such as Mattress Giant and Sleep Train continue to grow, putting pressure on the smaller chains and independent furniture dealers.

 All this consolidation and competition for the consumer dollar "places a higher priority on the dynamic of vendor/retailer relationships," added Borreggine.